Light in the Darkness

-It seems clear at the outset, that the Gospel of John sets about to establish a theme of Light vs. Darkness as he introduces the reader to his best friend – who just happens to be the God of the universe.
+It seems clear at the outset, that the Gospel of John sets about to establish a theme of Light vs. Darkness as he introduces the reader to his best friend—who just happens to be the God of the universe.
 Yes, yes, I know.
 We all are trained to say that Jesus is our best friend.
-This idea is celebrated even in our songs, such as the line in the old hymn, “He will hear you when you call, he will help you when you fall.
-O the best friend to have is Jesus.”
+This idea is celebrated even in our songs, such as the line in the old hymn, “He will hear you when you call,/He will help you when you fall./O, the best friend to have is Jesus.”

 And lovely as that sentiment may be to us, this is not what we are talking about in the Gospel of John.
 He means “friend” in a very literal and personal way.
 His best friend was the real person he walked and talked with in a radical, physical presence, in real time and actual locations.
 But the zinger in it all was that this real, physical, on location, in real time person, also just happened to be the God of the Universe.
 Wrap your mind around that one.